strapi/documentation/docs/developer-docs/latest/getting-started/introduction.md

 Community members also take great part in providing the whole community a plethora of resources about Strapi.
 You can find [tutorials](https://strapi.io/tutorials/) on the Strapi website, where you can also create your own.
 Also, as an open-source project, the technical documentation of Strapi is open to contributions (see [Open-source & Contribution](#open-source-contribution)).

 ::: strapi Want to join the community?
-You can join [GitHub](https://github.com/strapi/strapi) and the [forum](https://forum.strapi.io/) and share your ideas and opinions with other community members and members of the Strapi team.
+You can join [GitHub](https://github.com/strapi/strapi), the [Forum](https://forum.strapi.io/), and the [Discord](https://discord.strapi.io) to share your ideas and opinions with other community members and members of the Strapi team.
 If you're looking for news and updates about Strapi, [Twitter](https://twitter.com/strapijs) and the [blog](https://strapi.io/blog) are pretty good places to start!
 :::

 ## Support